Chart Color Schemes

 Employment

-Grovedale - Mount Duneed has a skilled workforce with an unemployment rate of 2.9% as of June 2025.
-This is 0.9% lower than the Rest of Vic.'s rate of 3.8%.
+Grovedale - Mount Duneed has an unemployment rate of 2.9% as of June 2025, with estimated employment growth of 1.9% over the past year.
+This is lower than Rest of Vic.'s unemployment rate of 3.8%.

-The area's employment growth over the past year was estimated at 1.9%.
-As of June 2025, there are 14,839 residents in work, with a workforce participation rate of 65.0%, compared to Rest of Vic.'s 57.4%.
-Employment is concentrated in health care & social assistance, retail trade, and construction.
-Retail trade has an employment share of 1.3 times the regional level, while agriculture, forestry & fishing shows lower representation at 0.8% versus the regional average of 7.5%.
+Workforce participation in Grovedale - Mount Duneed stands at 65.0%, higher than Rest of Vic.'s 57.4%.
+Key employment industries include health care & social assistance, retail trade, and construction.
+Retail trade is particularly strong, with an employment share of 1.3 times the regional level, while agriculture, forestry & fishing shows lower representation at 0.8% versus the regional average of 7.5%.
+Over the year to June 2025, employment increased by 1.9%, labour force by 2.3%, leading to an unemployment rise of 0.4 percentage points.

 Frequently Asked Questions - Employment